-Depress the mode button to change display.
+Depress mode button to change display.
 Each time engine is started, display shows odometer.
-From that point depressing mode button again to return the odometer.
+From that point depressing mode button will change display for the trip meter.

-Depressing mode button again will change display for the resetable hourmeter.
+Depressing mode button again will change display for the resetable hour meter.
 Push mode button again to return to odometer.

-Push and hold mode button for 2 seconds to reset the tripmeter or the resetable hourmeter depending on the one displayed.
+Push and hold mode button for 2 seconds to reset the trip meter or the resetable hour meter depending on the one displayed.